• Key supplier to the NHS

 There are many other risk factors for posterior tilt – Download our free Specialist Seating eBook for more details on causes.

-Can specialist seating correct posterior tilt?
+Can specialist seating correct posterior pelvic tilt?

 In short, it depends.